venkatttttt/Mental-health-prediction-using-Machine-Learning/README.md

 - `scikit-learn`
 - `mlxtend`

-## Contributing
-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.